Abnormal Benzodiazepine And Zinc Modulation Of Gabaa Receptors In An Acquired Absence Epilepsy Model

 Digital Object Identifier (DOI)

 Wu, Jie; Ellsworth, Kevin; Ellsworth, Marc; Schroeder, Katherine M.; Smith, Kris; and Fisher, Robert S., "Abnormal Benzodiazepine And Zinc Modulation Of Gabaa Receptors In An Acquired Absence Epilepsy Model" (2004).
-Neurobiology.
+Translational Neuroscience.
 402.